 Please ensure we have your correct telephone numbers (including your mobile phone number) and, ideally, an email address for you.
 We will contact you by telephone a few days before your procedure to confirm your attendance.
-If we can't reach you, we will give your appointment to someone else who is waiting.
+If we are unable to reach you, your appointment will be given to someone else who is waiting.

-Please tell us as soon as possible if you will need an interpreter.
+Please let us know well in advance if you will need an interpreter.

-Bring any glasses you need for reading, as you will need to read and sign a consent form, either in a digital or paper format.
+Bring any glasses needed for reading, as you will need to read and sign a consent form, either in a digital or paper format.

-Bring all your medications with you.
-We need details of all your medications, allergies and any medical conditions.
+We need details of all your medications (please bring them with you), allergies and any medical conditions.

 It is important to let us know in advance if you take blood-thinning medications as we usually temporarily stop these before your procedure.
-The details below explain what to do with any blood-thinning medications.
+The details below summarise what to do with any blood-thinning medications.
 Please contact us if you are not sure what to do.